chaplin89/CoolFiles/README.md

     byte[] myFileContent = (byte[])fa.Cool("MyInvalidCharaters@##.").dat

-There are also cast for string and array of strings (lines):
+There are also casts for string and array of strings (lines):

     string myFileContent = (string)fa.CoolFile.dat;
     string[] myFileContentLines = (string[])fa.CoolFile.dat;